gititya/support-early-prediction-experiment/README.md

-    curve.py             — sweeps the window size to find where prediction works escalation_probe.py  — can it predict an escalation early? (no) postcall_probe.py    — the post-call summary fallback probe FINDINGS_phase1.md    — the full writeup, every number and how I got it tests/                — boundary test + scorer test
+    curve.py             — sweeps the window size to find where prediction works escalation_probe.py  — can it predict an escalation early? (no) postcall_probe.py    — the post-call summary fallback probe tests/                — boundary test + scorer test

 Results